lightlace/cpp-docs.de-de/docs/standard-library/hash-map-class.md

 ### <a name="parameters"></a>Parameter

-`right` Das Argument Hash_map Elemente mit dem Ziel Hash_map ausgetauscht werden sollen.
+*richtige* das Hash_map-Argument, in dem Elemente mit der Ziel-Hash_map getauscht werden soll.

 ### <a name="remarks"></a>Hinweise